-Cassava is mainly known for its medicinal properties of the roots.
+Cassava is mainly known for the medicinal properties of the roots.
 The roots are quite poisonous if you eat raw.
 To eat it, you have to cook it properly, which removes the harmful hydrocyanic acid from the root.

 The leaves of Cassava look like marijuana as it has light greenish color leaves like Cannabis.
 The leaves are directly attached to the stem and are grown in the bunch.

 However, its similarity to the weed ends there.
-It's grown for the starch and used for human and industrial consumption.
+It’s grown for starch and used for human and industrial consumption.

 Its fern-like leaves give the appearance of marijuana leaves, but it’s quite aromatic when rubbed.
 These smells feel similar to smokable pots that make people get confused as they think that it’s some different variety of Cannabis.

 The leaves grow in multiple bunches from a single stem.
 As the plant grows further, the leaves spread out.
-It's entirely legal to grow sweetfern wherever you want.
+It’s entirely legal to grow sweet fern wherever you want.

 Although the plant looks like a weed, in reality, it’s just another herbal plant.

-Cleome may not look like a wild weed plant when its flowered with bright red and purple color flowers.
+Cleome may not look like a wild weed plant when it’s flowered with bright red and purple color flowers.
 But while growing up, it gives the appearance of weeds.
 The leaves are long and spikey similar to a pot.

-The Cleome flower is also known as spider flower due to its long tentacles stretching from the flower stem.
+The Cleome flower is also known as the spider flower due to its long tentacles stretching from the flower stem.
 It typically blooms in summer and lasts till the frost starts.